This Capital.com review is an impartial guide to the trading app and contains affiliate links.

 Once in the app, it’s easy to navigate between the many different options on offer.
-There are no flashy graphics or gaudy colours, just plain and simple functionality which is easy on the eye.
+There are no flashy graphics or gaudy colours, just plain and simple functionality that is easy on the eye.
 It’s also quick to load.

-On the Indices page, the instruments on offer are clearly listed with their performance displayed in graphics on the right hand side.
+On the Indices page, the instruments on offer are clearly listed with their performance displayed in graphics on the right-hand side.

 As is par for the course, each stock is covered in great detail with a potted history of the company, stock or index on offer.